denis-shienkov/vscode-qbs/docs/contribute.md

 The process is:

+1. Call `npm install` at project root to install dependencies.

-1. Open the repo in VS Code
+2. Open the repo in VS Code

-2. Press <kbd>F5</kbd> to build and run the extension
+3. Press <kbd>F5</kbd> to build and run the extension

 ## Coding guidelines